Northwest Arkansas: Rogers

 Rogers is a city in Benton County.
 As of the 2020 census, the city is the sixth most populous in the state, with a total population of 69,913.
 In June 2007, BusinessWeek magazine ranked Rogers 18th in the 25 best affordable suburbs in the South.
 In 2010, CNN Money magazine ranked Rogers as the 10th Best Place to Live in the United States.
 Two of the city's biggest attractions are the outdoor concert venue the Walmart AMP and the open air shopping mall the Pinnacle Hills Promenade.
 The city is the home town of American country music singer-songwriter Joe Nichols, and Marty Perry, as well as David Noland.
-It is also where comedian Will Rogers married Betty Blake.
+It is also where comedian Will Rogers married Betty Blake, and also where Sam Walton opened the first store under the Walmart name in 1962.

 Bentonville

 Bentonville is the county seat of Benton County.
 At the 2020 census, the population was 54,210, up from 38,284 in 2010 ranking it as the state's 9th largest city.
 It is home to the headquarters of Walmart, which is the largest retailer in the world, and Crystal Bridges Museum of American Art.
 Crystal Bridges, founded by Sam Walton's daughter Alice Walton and designed by world-renowned architect Moshe Safdie, is home to some of America's finest works of art as well as Frank Lloyd Wright's Bachman-Wilson House.
-Southern Living magazine recently cited Bentonville as "the South's next cultural mecca."
+In 2018, Southern Living magazine cited Bentonville as "the South's next cultural mecca."